seed-run/homepage/_posts/2023-09-15-iam-role-support.md

 Seed can use an IAM role to generate temporary credentials while deploying.
 These credentials expire and there's less of a security risk with them getting leaked.
 So we are **recommending that you update** the credentials in your Seed settings to use IAM roles instead.

-If you go into your app settings, you'll noticed that we ask you to update to using IAM roles.
+If you go in your app settings, you'll notice that we ask you to update to IAM roles.
 While your current IAM user credentials will continue to work, you should consider making the upgrade as soon as possible.

 ![Seed app IAM role update message](/assets/blog/iam-role-support/seed-app-iam-role-update-message.png)